CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 ### 2 9 Use of unlicensed Office products

-Unlicensed office products are a potential financial hazard for institutions.
-If Office products are used without a valid software license because, for example, the license volume has been exceeded unnoticed, this can lead to contractual penalties upon discovery.
+Unlicensed office products are a potential source of financial risk to institutions.
+If Office products are used without a valid software license because, for example, the license volume has been exceeded unnoticed, this can result in contractual penalties upon discovery.
 Conversely, excessive licensing costs may be incurred because office products are installed in workplaces where they are not needed.

 ### 2 10 Data loss due to password protection of Office documents